Real Estate Intelligence Series | Module 2 of 6

 ↳ The strongest signal

-Leads with confirmed financing have a 38% conversion rate - 6× higher than leads without any financing information.
+Leads with confirmed financing have an 18% conversion rate - 6× higher than leads without any financing information.
 But: only 15% of enquiries contain this info.
 The model learns to compensate for the missing information from proxy signals: message length, follow-up-question frequency and response time correlate strongly with financing readiness.

 Conversion rate by response time (minutes)